ITCODEHELP/typescript/README.md

 To avoid illegal argument error for the `messageType` argument, use `MessageType.Touchpoint` for touchpoint, and `MessageType.Input` for input.

-If you require additional support just hit us up at support@jupita.io
+If you require additional support please contact support@jupita.io